 What's the difference between a tea kettle and a teapot?

-Use a kettle to boil water, but a pot to brew tea.
+Use a kettle to boil water and a teapot to brew tea.

 How long do I steep (or brew) the tea?